Pandahead33/provider-directory/README.md

 1. Contact Form
 	- This form handles Adding/Editing.
 2. Provider List
 	- This is the meat of the application.
-Here you can view provider contacts, search, sort, and edit or delete.
+View provider contacts, search, sort, and edit or delete.
 	- Hitting edit will open the Contact Form with the relevant data.
 3. Action History
 	- Every change is documented up to the current point.
-You can rewind or fast forward.
-Delete a contact you didn't want to?
+Rewind or fast forward actions.
+Delete a contact accidentally?
 No problem!
 Simply rewind the action.
-Have you added ten different people and realized none were of the medical persuasion?
+Add ten different people and realized none were of the medical persuasion?
 Again, not an issue.
+Scroll down to before it happened and rewind.
 	- "Current History" represents what is being viewed in the table.
-	- "Fast forward" let's you go to a future action
+	- "Fast forward" goes to a future action
-	- "Rewind" takes you further into the past.
+	- "Rewind" goes further into the past.
-	- If you do another operation, it will delete all "future" states.
+	- Actions happen on current history.
+If the Current History is not the most recent event, it will delete all "future" states.
 You can no longer fast forward and those states are lost forever.
+History before the "Current History" is retained.

 ## Future Additions

 This is a relatively happy path application.

-If I spent more time I'd likely:
+Possible future enhancements:

 - Switch all classes to React Hooks
 - Extensive error handling/messages